IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- speaking with Ornsgrym? hands him a glass of wine
 - Play concludes, a Felichian priest speaks
 	- Curtain falls, leader of the company comes on stage.
 Thanks to the Felichian church for sponsoring this season's performances
 	- Felichian priestess - the tale of Kevar and Arda and their conquest of the darkness is as pertinent today as it was five hundred years ago.
-Just as their paths were guided by Felichias those many millennia ago, so too can we trust the gods to guide our fates today. ==do some dramatic irony, the attacks happen
+Just as their paths were guided by Felichias those many millennia ago, so too can we trust the gods to guide our fates today.
 - Assassination attempt
 	- if PCs don't notice (Pcpt DC18), Damien gets a surprise round, then roll initiative
 	- Damien pulls out a knife to slit Carolus's throat - trying to cut out his vocal cords